RamailoTech/msu_unlearningalgorithm/docs/mu_defense/evaluation.md

 #### **Image Generator**

 Before proceeding with evaluation, you must generate images using the output from mu_defense.
+Work within the same enviornment used for defense to perform evalaution.

 To generate images add the following code snippet in `image_generator.py` and modify your configs to run the file.